kragen/dernocua/text/term-rewriting-micro-interpreter.md

 imperative languages like C but also more so than traditional Lisps;
 it implicitly provides conditionals, pattern-matching for arguments, ad-hoc polymorphism with multiple dispatch, and parametric polymorphism.
-As Oortmerssen’s dissertation on Aardappel points out (p.
+As [Oortmerssen’s dissertation on Aardappel][1] points out (p.
 9), term rewriting can be top-down (normal-order, leftmost outermost) or bottom-up (applicative-order, eager, innermost), nondeterministic, as well as other variants; and it can select rule